bangtothepow940/A-90-Windows/README.md

 ## Behaviour
 Pretty much like in the game, A-90 will first show a fakeout around the screen, and then, it will show you a stop sign telling you not to move.
 But move what, you might say ?
 Currently, it require you to **not move the mouse**.

 Well, if you do, he will jumpscare you, and you will get a black screen.
 But don't worry, nothing is lost !
-If you want to exit the program, just either open task manager, or run
+If you want to exit the program, just either open task manager, or run this command on a terminal :

-<sub> taskkill -f -im A-90-Windows.exe </sub> on a terminal or something, lol.
+taskkill -f -im A-90-Windows.exe

 ## Credits